crsl4/phylogenetics-class/lecture-notes/lecture3.md

 - Read [Jenny Bryan's book](https://happygitwithr.com/) if you want to learn more about git and github for R users
 - Read [these notes](http://sethrobertson.github.io/GitFixUm/fixup.html) if you have tried to use git, but made a mistake and don't know how to fix it
 - Read [Karl Broman's class notes](http://kbroman.org/Tools4RR/pages/schedule.html) if you are already a bit reproducible, but want to take your reproducibility skills to the next level
+- Read [Simona Picardi's class notes](https://ecorepsci.github.io/reproducible-science/) for a complete overview of computational tools for reproducible science